PocketCoffea/PocketCoffea/docs/datasets.md

 ```bash
 pocket-coffea build-datasets --cfg datasets/datasets_definitions.json -o -bs T0_CH_CERN -bs 'T[123]_CH_\w+'
 ```
-It could happen that the files does not exist on any of the whitelisted sites.
-In this case the script would raise and Exception and crash.
+It could happen that some files do not exist on any of the whitelisted sites.
+In this case the script would raise an Exception and crash.
 To avoid this, one could use the `-ir` (`--include-redirector`) option.
 With this option the redirector prefix will be used in cases when files are not found on any of the whitelisted sites.
 A warning will be printed as well.